On This Day in History: April 12

 - John Faulkner, Australian educator and politician, 52nd Australian Minister for Defence

-- Steve Stevaert, Belgian businessman and politician, Governor of Limburg (d.
+- Steve Stevaert, Belgian businessman and politician (d.
 2015)

 - Pat Travers, Canadian singer-songwriter and guitarist

 - Tanino Liberatore, Italian author and illustrator